cacayaya/cacayaya.github.io/content/homepage/about.md

 **Research interests:**
 * Machine Learning, especially Trustworthy ML and Efficient ML.
-* Complex Network and Evolutionary Game Theory

 ## NEWS
 * May, 2024.
 I'm thrilled to start my internship at **Texas Instrument**!
+* May, 2024.
+"A Theory of Fault-Tolerant Learning" is accepted by **ICML 2024**!
 * Apr, 2023.
-"Learning Functional Distributions with Private Labels" is accepted by **ICML2023**!
+"Learning Functional Distributions with Private Labels" is accepted by **ICML 2023**!